Sparsh-Agarwal/Movie-Recommendation-2/README.md

 Webapp Link: https://movie-recommender-2.herokuapp.com/

-In this project,I have build a Movie Recommendation system using Machine Learning with Python.
+In this project,I have build a Movie Recommendation system using Natural Language Processing techniques.
 This is one of the most important Machine Learning Projects.
+I have used Streamlit as web framework and deployed it on Heroku platform.
+Do checkout my website.

 Enter your favourite movie name : bat man